Serena (wife of Stilicho)

-Serena (died 409) was a member of the Theodosian dynasty as the niece of the emperor Theodosius I, as well as the wife of the military commander Stilicho.
+Serena (died 408) was a member of the Theodosian dynasty as the niece of the emperor Theodosius I, as well as the wife of the military commander Stilicho.

 Family

 Serena was the daughter of Honorius, the brother of Theodosius I and son of Theodosius the Elder, and her mother's name is presumed to be Maria.
 She had an elder sister named Thermantia.
 Serena's father died prior to 379, after which she was adopted by her uncle Theodosius.

 Around the year 384, she was married to the general Stilicho.
-The poet Claudian stated that the union had been arranged by Theodosius due to Stilicho's military capability, but some modern scholars have disputed this.
-Their arguments contend that as Stilicho was relatively undistinguished at the time, it is more likely that Serena herself had chosen to marry the general.
+The poet Claudian stated that the union had been arranged by Theodosius due to Stilicho's military capability; some modern scholars contend that, as Stilicho was relatively undistinguished at the time, it is more likely that Serena herself had chosen to marry the general.

 The couple had a son, Eucherius, and two daughters, Maria and Thermantia, respectively the first and second wives of the emperor Honorius.